US natgas flat as lower output offsets demand decline, volatility drops

-June 14 (Reuters) - U.S. natural gas futures held steady on Wednesday as a bullish drop in supplies from a lower output in the U.S. and lower exports from Canada offset a bearish decline in demand from liquefied natural gas export (LNG) plants and a delay in late June hot weather forecasts.
+June 14 (Reuters) - U.S. natural gas futures held mostly steady on Wednesday as a bullish drop in supplies from lower U.S. output and fewer exports from Canada offset a bearish decline in demand from liquefied natural gas export (LNG) plants and a forecast delay in the start of hot weather in late June.

+Mostly mild weather in recent weeks has kept both heating and cooling demand low, limiting price changes.

 In Texas, meanwhile, electricity use is expected to break records this week as homes and businesses crank up air conditioners to escape the summer's first heat wave, according to the state's power grid operator.

-Front-month gas futures NGc1 for July delivery on the New York Mercantile Exchange remained unchanged at $2.341 per million British thermal units (mmBtu) at 9:10 a.m.
-EDT (1310 GMT).
+Front-month gas futures NGc1 for July delivery on the New York Mercantile Exchange rose 0.2 cents to settle at $2.342 per million British thermal units (mmBtu)/

-Mostly mild weather in recent weeks has kept both heating and cooling demand low, limiting price changes.
-That lack of price movement cut historic or actual 30-day close-to-close futures volatility to just 60.1%, its lowest since April 2022 for a third day in a row.

 So far this year, historic volatility has averaged 88.9%.
 That compares with an annual record high of 92.8% in 2022 and a five-year (2018-2022) average of 57.9%.